speedment/speedment-doc/pages/maven.md

 ## Maven Targets
 The Speedment Maven Plugin has Maven targets that can be used to simplify and/or automate the build process.
 These Maven targets can be used to read the meta data (e.g. schemas, tables and columns) from the database.
-They are also used to generate code that we can use in our applications.
-Therefore, before we can use Speedment, we must run at least one of the Maven targets.
+They are also used to generate code that can used in your applications.
+Therefore, before you can use Speedment, you must run at least one of the Maven targets.

 These are the seven Maven targets in the Speedment Maven Plugin: